Codium-ai/release-notes/docs/versions/latest/qodo-gen.md

 <div class="bg-black" markdown>

 ###
-# **Codiumate Code completion** improvements
+# **qodo Gen Code completion** improvements

 <div class="left-padding" markdown>

-We're hard at work making your Codiumate Code Completion faster, smarter and better.
+We're hard at work making your qodo Gen Code Completion faster, smarter and better.

 This version introduces:

 - **Smarter Code Completion:** Code suggestions are more accurate and intuitive with our revamped single-line and multi-line completion features.

-- **Enhanced Context Awareness:** Improvements to Context makes Codiumate Code Completion suggestions more relevant, by remembering your most recently opened files.
+- **Enhanced Context Awareness:** Improvements to Context makes qodo Gen Code Completion suggestions more relevant, by remembering your most recently opened files.

 - **Enhanced Performance:** Enjoy a smoother coding experience with asynchronous context updates, thanks to cutting-edge coroutine technology.